Battle of the Caribbean: Attacks on Allied shipping

 The crew was later rescued by USS SC-1279.
 On 7 July, U-759 torpedoed the Dutch cargo ship Poelau Roebiah, in Convoy TAG-70.
 The ship sank just east of Jamaica, taking down two men.
 Sixty-eight others were rescued.
 After sinking Poelau Roebiah U-759 was chased down and attacked by the U.S. Navy the following day.
 A PBM Mariner flying boat first dropped a load of explosives over the sub, and then for seven hours American surface vessels depth charged the area, but U-759 escaped without damage or loss of life.

-Sunken warships
+Losses

 Axis vessels

 U-157 was sunk on 13 June 1942 by the U.S. Coast Guard.
 The U-boat was surface cruising just southwest of Key West, in position 24°13′N 82°03′W, when sighted by USCGC Thetis.
 The German submarine submerged and attempted to flee but Thetis gained sonar contact and began a depth charge attack.
 After several minutes, the action ended when debris and oil were spotted by the Coast Guard crew.
 Thetis sank U-157.

 Seven days after escaping attacking Allied ships off Haiti on 8 July 1943, U-759 was reported sunk; post war research discovered it was not until an attack on 23 July that she was actually destroyed.
 An American PBM Mariner at the approximate position of 15°58′N 73°44′W bombed and sank the boat.